ffgtso/ffgt-gln-gw-puppet/README.md

 Install Puppet and some required modules with:

+Note: Ubuntu 14.04 is no longer considered a valid option, starting 2019-02-17.

 ... upto Ubuntu LTS 14.04 (versions known to work) ...
 ```
 apt-get install --no-install-recommends puppet git libaugeas-ruby